avostapenkokz/Portfolio/TelecomChurn/README.md

-# Customer Churn Prediction in a Telecommunications Company
+# Customer churn prediction in a telecommunications company

 ## Project Description